 - Climate Action Planning

 Swarthmore is working to address the climate crisis in a variety of ways.
 Following then-President Rebecca Chopp’s signature of the American College & University Presidents' Climate Commitment (now the Carbon Leadership Commitment) in 2010, Swarthmore developed a greenhouse gas inventory [pdf] and convened a Climate Action Planning Committee to create a Climate Action Plan [pdf] for the College.
 The greenhouse gas inventory is updated every year, and is publicly available through Second Nature’s reporting platform.

 - Carbon Neutrality

 The College has committed to achieving carbon neutrality no later than 2035.
-In support of this commitment, we have undertaken an extensive energy master planning process, called the Roadmap to Zero, which charts our path to eliminating our Scope 1 and 2 emissions on campus.
+In support of this commitment, we have developed a comprehensive energy plan, called the Roadmap to Zero Carbon, which charts our path to eliminating our Scope 1 and 2 emissions on campus.
 Read more about the decarbonizing Swarthmore’s energy systems here.

 - Carbon Charge Program

 In order to support emissions reductions on campus, educate our campus community, and support broader policy action in the face of the climate crisis, Swarthmore implemented an internal Carbon Charge Program in 2016.
 This award-winning program consists of two components: an internal carbon fee on College departments, and a shadow price used in capital planning decisions.
 Learn more here.